Keyboard shortcuts

 Host-user injection (@tag(user))

-make run runs cue export with --inject user=$(USER), so the operator session shows the host login as the displayName.
-Other Make targets leave the tag unset, keeping the canonical operator value that smoke harnesses assert against.
+make run exports CAPOS_CUE_USER=$(USER), and mkmanifest forwards it as --inject user=....
+When CAPOS_CUE_DISPLAY_NAME is unset, mkmanifest derives displayName from the same account’s first GECOS/comment field in /etc/passwd and forwards it as --inject displayName=....
+If the passwd comment is unavailable or empty, displayName falls back to the account name.
+Other Make targets leave the structured tag variables unset, so untagged system.cue keeps the canonical operator account name.
+Focused demo and smoke manifests pin their own demo fixtures.
 The audit-correlatable principalId is fixed to the canonical 32-byte value regardless of host user, so audit history is stable across $USER changes.

-Set additional tags via CAPOS_CUE_TAGS=user=alice,region=eu-west make run or by passing --tag key=value to mkmanifest directly. system.cue only consumes user today; future tags can carry hostname, locale, or other build-environment-derived values without adding new mechanisms.
+Set additional tags via make USER=alice CAPOS_CUE_DISPLAY_NAME='Alice Smith' CAPOS_CUE_TAGS=region=eu-west run or by passing --tag key=value to mkmanifest directly. system.cue consumes user and displayName today; user must be a valid manifest seed account name.
+Future tags can carry hostname, locale, or other build-environment-derived values without adding new mechanisms.

 Tools-root cache